kkkkang-a/cs-note/pages/data-structures-and-algorithms/data-structures/maps.md

 ![list-based-map](../../../images/list-based-map.png)

+`put` takes $O(1)$ time if the key doesn’t exist yet since we can insert the new item at the beginning or at the end of the sequence.

+`put`, `get` and `remove` take $O(n$) time since in the worst case we must traverse the entire sequence to look for an item with the given key.

 ### Tree-Based (Sorted) Map

 We can implement a sorted map using an [AVL tree](avl-trees.md), where each node stores a key-item pair.